-Key audit matter How our audit addressed the key audit matter Impairment assessment of (i) coal mine and oil properties and (ii) property, plant and equipment and goodwill of individual city-gas projects Refer to notes 4(a), 7 and 16 to the consolidated financial statements In relation to the New Energy business segment, the Group owned a coal mine in mainland China and oil properties in Thailand which were engaged in the exploration, drilling and sale of crude oil.
-The carrying values of the coal mine and oil properties are mainly included under "mining and oil properties" of HK\$2.3 billion of property, plant and equipment as at 31st December 2020.
-In consideration of the prices of the primary outputs of these projects, namely coal and oil were in relatively low level and volatile in recent years, management considered there were impairment indicators and performed impairment assessments on these assets.
-A provision for impairment of HK\$385.0 million was recognised in the consolidated income statement for the year ended 31st December 2020 for the oil properties in Thailand.
-Our procedures in relation to management's impairment assessment include: Obtaining an understanding of the management's control procedures of impairment assessment and assessing the inherent risk of material misstatement by considering the degree of estimation uncertainty and level of other inherent risk factors; Understanding, evaluating and testing management's control procedures in relation to impairment assessment, where applicable; Evaluating the independent professional valuer's and consultant's competence, capabilities and objectivity, where applicable; Assessing the methodology used by management to estimate the recoverable amounts; Checking, on a sample basis, the accuracy and relevance of the input data to supporting evidence, such as approved budgets and considering the reasonableness of these budgets by comparing the budgets to the historical results and the market data;
+Impairment assessment of (i) coal mine and oil properties, (ii) property, plant and equipment and goodwill of a chemical production project, and (iii) property, plant and equipment and goodwill of individual city-gas projects

+Refer to notes 4(a), 7, 16, 19, 21 and 22 to the consolidated financial statements

+In relation to the new energy business segment, the Group owned a coal mine in the Chinese mainland and oil properties in Thailand which were engaged in the exploration, drilling and sale of crude oil.
+The Group also operated a chemical production project in the Chinese mainland which was engaged in production of coal related chemical products.
+The carrying values of the coal mine and oil properties are mainly included under "mining and oil properties" of HK\$2.1 billion of property, plant and equipment and the carrying values of the property, plant and equipment and goodwill of the chemical production project were HK\$2.9 billion as at 31st December 2021.
+In consideration of the prices of the primary inputs/outputs (where applicable) of these projects, namely coal, oil, and coal related chemical products were volatile during the year, management considered there were impairment indicators and performed impairment assessments on these assets.
+Based on the results of the impairment assessments, provision for impairment against property, plant and equipment of HK\$731.0 million and goodwill of HK\$25.1 million for the chemical production project was recognised in the consolidated income statement for the year ended 31st December 2021.

+Our procedures in relation to management's impairment assessment include:

+- Obtaining an understanding of the management's control procedures of impairment assessment and assessing the inherent risk of material misstatement by considering the degree of estimation uncertainty and level of other inherent risk factors; - Understanding, evaluating and testing management's control procedures in relation to impairment assessment, where applicable; - Evaluating the independent professional valuer's and consultant's competence, capabilities and objectivity, where applicable; - Assessing the methodology used by management to estimate the recoverable amounts; - Checking, on a sample basis, the accuracy and relevance of the input data to supporting evidence, such as approved budgets and considering the reasonableness of these budgets by comparing the budgets to the historical results and the market data;